The Sheltered Landscape

 A forester employed by the government suggested in 1886 that ‘a Government shelter shed might also be provided near the "Trig" station.’
 Not realising perhaps that the original Ladies Shelter Shed built at that spot in the late 1830s was one of the first buildings on the mountain.

 They are exemplars of a kind of architecture and they are social spaces.
-Their exteriors are of sandstone or bluestone, sometimes with a bench seat.
-The walls are rarely broken by more than one window and one doorway.
-Rooves are corrugated iron.
+Their exteriors are of sandstone or bluestone capped by an iron roof.
+The walls are rarely broken by more than the entrance doorway and one window.
+There are usually no floors, only packed earth.

 Inside, there is an entrance space for dumping rucksacks and boots.
-There are usually no floors, only packed earth.
-In the middle is a long, rough table.
-Toward the far end sometimes platforms for sitting or sleeping.
-At the end, logs for stools around an open fireplace with a mantle above the hearth and sometimes stone candle-stands.
+In the middle is a long, rough table, but sometimes only a bench seat.
+At one end, logs for stools around an open fireplace with a mantle above the hearth and sometimes stone candle-stands.
 On which, if you are lucky, are candle stubs.
 But you need to bring your own matches and know how to find dry kindling in a rainstorm, or it will be a bleak wait till the storm cleared.
-In remote huts, sometimes, there might be a hidden bottle of spirits.
+In remote huts, occasionally, platforms for sitting or sleeping.
+There might be a bottle of spirits somewhere, hidden.

 The shelters were rarely used for emergencies.
 Mainly, they served as places for the quiet pleasure of resting, sitting at a crackling open fire, savouring the mountain’s quietude or the rain on the bare iron.
 Out of the wind, the heat of the hearth, and something good in your belly.
 But Andrew Darby reported in 1993 that ‘Today, homeless young people sometimes use its rock shelters and huts for what can only be a bone-chilling night.’